Welcome

 The main goal of the Araucaria Project is to improve the calibration of the cosmic distance scale in the local Universe.
 We trace down environmental dependencies on the brightness of various standard candles by comparing distances to their host galaxies and clusters, obtained with different methods.

-Discover our most recent results:
+Discover our most highlighted results:

 Other important results: